 Originally launched as Musical.ly, a social network popularized by users’ playful lip-syncing videos, the platform was converted into TikTok in 2017 following its acquisition by Chinese tech giant ByteDance.
-Considered an upgraded version of video-sharing app Vine, which folded in 2016, TikTok boasts over 500 million users worldwide, and served as the world’s second most downloaded app in Q3 with 176 million downloads, according to data company Sensor Tower.
+Considered an upgraded version of video-sharing app Vine, which folded in 2016, TikTok boasts over 500 million users worldwide, and served as the world’s second most downloaded app in Q3 of 2019 with 176 million downloads, according to data company Sensor Tower.
 The platform has attracted Gen Z in spades (66 percent of users are under the age of 30), but as its popularity grows, new demographics are jumping on board, too.
 Among rising user segments are TikTok moms, the updated version of “mommy bloggers” who tend to leverage the platform to tap into cultural trends rather than offer parenting advice.

 In TikTok, users can either record within the app, or upload vertical videos of up to 15 seconds in length.
 They also have the option to connect multiple clips together for up to 60 seconds of total recording, but the shorter-form videos tend to dominate TikTok’s “For You” section, where users spend 75 percent of their time on the platform.
 For You is an algorithmically generated feed of videos encouraging consumers to discover and engage with other users and their content.
 Users can also quickly toggle over from For You to “Following,” which only features uploads from the people they specifically choose to follow.

 Interested in leveraging TikTok to engage consumers?
 We’ve got you covered.
 Your breakdown of the platform begins now.
 Tick, tock…